 Although we will require a copy of your passport for export customs clearance processes, we do not require customs forms to be completed prior to shipping your items as these are required in original format in South Africa.
 Our agent will make contact with you prior to the arrival of your items to start the customs clearance process.
 You will be required to present your original passport for the customs clearance process.

 Before making your move to South Africa you must have a valid visa in place.
-If you plan to stay between three months and three years, you will need to apply for a temporary residence visa.
+If you plan to stay between the period three months and three years, you will need to apply for a temporary residence visa.
 These fall into different categories depending on what you intend to do in South Africa – that is, whether you’re moving to retire in the country, to study, to find a job, to start a business, for medical reasons, and so on.

 Permanent Residency Visas